slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

  1. a sorted array `hints` that consists either of strings or jQuery objects;
  2. a string `match`, possibly null, that is used by the manager to emphasize matching substrings when rendering the hint list; and
  3. a boolean that indicates whether the first result, if one exists, should be selected by default in the hint list window.
 If `match` is non-null, then the hints should be strings.
 If the `match` is null, the manager will not attempt to emphasize any parts of the hints when rendering the hint list; instead the provider may return strings or jQuery objects for which emphasis is self-contained.
 For example, the strings may contain substrings that wrapped in bold tags.
-In this way, the provider can choose to let the manager handle emphasis for the simple and common case of prefix matching, or can provide its own emphasis if it wishes to use a more sophisticated matching algorithm.
+In this way, the provider can choose to let the manager handle emphasis for the simple and common case of prefix matching, or can provide its own emphasis if it wishes to use a more sophisticated matching algorithm. **Note:** the CodeHintManager currently supports only string hints.

 [Glenn] Is a single prefix string sufficient here?
 Many (most?) code hints will do partial hinting, so for example, I can type "chm" and have CodeHintManager hinted (with **C**, **H**, and **M** bolded).
 Will that be supported?